Omnichannel eCommerce explained in 5 minutes

 These approaches are frequently confused, as they appear similar at first glance.
 Let us dig deeper into their meaning and use cases.

-The goal of a multichannel approach is to provide customers with a variety of channels via which they can interact with the brand.
-You can, for example, buy on the website, in the actual store, or via Instagram.
-However, each of these channels operates independently, and no data about consumer behavior is shared between them.
-Typically, brands select a few channels that perform best for specific audiences and tailor their offers to each group and channel.
+A multichannel approach aims to provide customers with various channels to interact with the brand.
+For example, you can buy on the website, in the store, or via Instagram.
+However, each channel operates separately, and no consumer behavior data is shared between them.
+Typically, brands select a few best-performing channels for specific audiences and tailor their offers to each group and channel.

-The omnichannel strategy, on the other hand, links all channels to offer a consistent experience.
-Customers can explore products on the website, then they are shown targeted ads on Google or social media, they click on them and end up purchasing via the mobile app.
+The omnichannel strategy, on the other hand, links all channels to offer a consistent brand experience.
+Customers can explore products on the website, see targeted ads on Google or social media, click on them, and purchase via a mobile device.
 The main idea is that all experiences would be tailored based on the user's activity.